SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Experiments

 \textbf{Kinetics-Skeleton}~\cite{kay2017kinetics} is derived from the Kinetics 400 video dataset, utilizing the pose estimation toolbox to extract 240,436 training samples and 19,796 evaluation skeleton samples across 400 classes.
 For each sequence, two people are selected for multi-person clips based on the average joint confidence.
 We adopt the available data provided by PYSKL~\cite{duan2022pyskl}.
 Following the standard evaluation protocol, the Top-1 and Top-5 accuracies are reported.

 \textbf{FineGYM}~\cite{shao2020finegym} is a fine-grained action recognition dataset with 29,000 videos of 99 gymnastic action classes.
 Since the dataset contains diverse fine-grained actions, it requires recognition models to distinguish different sub-actions within the same video.
-This poses greater challenges to current recognition methods.
+Therefore, this dataset poses greater challenges to current recognition methods.
 We use the skeleton data provided by PYSKL~\cite{duan2022pyskl}.
-The mean class Top-1 accuracy is reported in the evaluation protocol.
+The Top-1 accuracy is reported in the evaluation protocol.

 \textbf{UAV-Human}~\cite{li2021uav} is a large-scale human behavior understanding dataset with unmanned aerial vehicles, containing 155 classes from 119 subjects.
 The data are captured by drones in diverse environments.
-It defines two evaluation protocols: (1) cross-subject-v1 (CSv1) and cross-subject-v2 (CSv2), with 89 subjects for training and 30 for testing.
+It defines two evaluation protocols: cross-subject-v1 (CSv1) and cross-subject-v2 (CSv2), with 89 subjects for training and 30 for testing.
 The subject IDs are different across protocols.
 The classification accuracy is used for performance evaluation.